 Air leaks can account for up to 15% of the heat leaving your home, worse still the air movement from cracks in floorboards, gaps around windows and vents can create chilly draughts.
 One of the best things you can do to reduce your heating bills and increase your comfort this winter, is to get rid of those old draught snakes and get serious about draught busting.
 Getting in the professionals and sealing gaps will keep you warmer this winter.
 Find out the common areas for draughts and what to do about them.

 Self adhesive foam seals (door snakes) are to be used wherever practical and aesthetically pleasing where the door or window meets the frame.
 The advantage of self adhesive foam seals is that functionality of moving window parts can be reserved whilst still providing an effective seal.

-Gap fillers will be appropriate will be in the surrounds of timber frames meet brick work.
+Gap fillers will be appropriate in the surrounds of timber frames where they meet brick work.

 Weather Strips should be fitted to the base of all external doors providing a complete seal.